#8: Containers and Virtualization + 🍕

 Containerization

 For example, one of the most interesting resources to isolate is the view of the directory hierarchy - starting at /, and covering the installed software in /bin, and the user files in /home.
 To do this, we use the “mount namespace”.
-In linux, mounts are what goes into the directory hierarchy:
+In Linux, mounts are what goes into the directory hierarchy:

 But, if a container can access the same files as the host then there’s not a lot of isolation… this is what mount namespaces are for!
 The docker daemon (or other software) will create a mount namespace, and then choose it’s own view of what should be part of it - we could choose entirely different things to mount, or we could mirror parts of the host system.
 This way / outside of the container can have entirely different contents than / in the container!